 In this article, we will explain the Miner Status page of Antminers.
 For setting rigs up, please refer to our tutorial: www.eastshore.xyz/tour/

 We will take Antminer S9 as an example.
-In the Miner Status tap, there are 3 chunks of info: Summary, Pools and Antminer.
+In the Miner Status tab, there are 3 sections of info: Summary, Pools and Antminer.

-Elapsed: how long the miner has been working
+Elapsed: this indicates how long the miner has been working

-FoundBlocks: number of the block that the miner has helped the pool to solve.
+FoundBlocks: number of the blocks that the miner has helped the pool to solve.
 Note that the numbers don’t mean you are getting the full block payment because it’s a pool mining.
-Payout will be based on how much work your miner has contributed to solve this block.
+Payout will be based on how much work your miner has contributed to solving this block.